gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 41 adds is that when such a downgraded plateau persists across another slice, memory is no longer best described as stored description alone, but as active lower-order organization: the past continues to constrain the present as a dynamics phenomenon.
 -	What Cycle 42 added is that persistence alone is not the whole story: a downgraded lower-order state can begin loosening while still remaining structurally active, showing that memory-bearing organization can weaken without vanishing.
 -	What Cycle 43 adds is that this weakening can continue in graded form: coherence can preserve transformed prior organization as an active but thinning constraint, allowing drift toward clearer independent separation without abrupt collapse or false plateau permanence.
+- What Cycle 44 adds is that transformed prior organization need not vanish when lower-order relation stops organizing the present: it can recede into weak background constraint while the field stabilizes into clearer independent separation.
+- This sharpens the memory interpretation: transformed coherence can persist at different functional levels — as active lower-order organization, as weakening organization, and as residual boundary condition.

 This sharpens the first-law-style interpretation: constrained conservation of coherence through transformation includes not only persistence and reappearance, but graded weakening of organizational influence across time.